-The Black Phantom Tetra comes from upper Paraguay and central Brazil.
-It is a peaceful, schooling fish and a great choice for a community aquarium.
-The Black Phantom Tetra gets its name from its black translucent appearance, though the males display brilliant colors.
-If you add these fish to your aquarium you may even get the chance to observe a "mock fight" between two males.
-No one gets hurt, and the event can be fun to watch.
+The black phantom tetra comes from northern Paraguay and central Brazil.
+It is a peaceful schooling fish and a great choice for a community aquarium.
+The black phantom tetra gets its name from its "eye patch" behind the gills as if a phantom is peering back at you.
+Although the males are mostly a smokey-silver, the females display some brilliant color.
+If you add these fish to your aquarium you may even get the chance to observe "mock fight" displays between males.
+No fish are harmed, and the events can be interesting to watch.

 |Minimum Tank Size||10 gallons|

 |Temperature||72 to 82 F (22 to 28 C)|